cocotb/cocotb/documentation/source/coroutines.rst

             yield timer
             signal <= ~signal

-Likewise, any place that will accept async coroutines will also accept generator-based coroutines;
+Likewise, any place that will accept :keyword:`async` coroutines will also accept generator-based coroutines;
 including :func:`~cocotb.fork`.

 .. code-block:: python3